 - Suspect Apprehension

-The Sheriff’s Office uses German Shepherds and Belgian Malinois as K-9s because of their overall fitness for patrol work.
-These dogs have excellent noses, great strength, long endurance, good speed and are easily trainable.
-In other words, they are an excellent all-around dog for law enforcement purposes.
+The sheriff's office uses German Shepherds and Belgian Malinois as K-9s because of their overall fitness for patrol work.
+The dogs have excellent noses, great strength, long endurance, good speed and are easily trainable.
+In other words, they are excellent all-around dogs for law enforcement purposes.

-The Sheriff’s Office Canine Teams are assigned as rove cars on patrol, which provides better response to in-progress calls within Arapahoe County and the City of Centennial.
+The Canine Teams are assigned as rove cars on patrol, which provides better response to in-progress calls within Arapahoe County and the city of Centennial.

 Canine handlers must have the desire and ability to constantly train with their dogs.
 The K-9 teams have scheduled training each month, in addition to the numerous hours of on-duty training that occurs.
 Repetition is necessary and very important in the training of K-9s as all dogs are conditioned responders.
 Over the years, K-9s have proven their value and courage time and time again.